sug4r-wr41th/sug4r-wr41th.github.io/content/posts/a256c9e8-16e9-4d4d-8e1c-7bee3584a5da/index.md

 ![](images/0_stage_powershell_script.png)

-which, using CyberChef or similar tools, can be easily deobfuscated by extracting, reversing, joining and converting the string passed as argument to `FromBase64String` function:
+which, using CyberChef or similar tools, can be easily deobfuscated by extracting, reversing, joining and converting the strings passed as argument to `FromBase64String` function:

 ![](images/0_stage_powershell_script_clean.png)